Kiarash999/Physics-Informed-Neural-Networks-for-Steal-Beam-Deflection-Analysis--Methodology-and-Applications/README.md

 This repository contains the code and experiments for the paper:

-**"Physics-Informed Neural Networks for Beam Deflection Analysis: Methodology and Applications"**
+**"Physics-Informed Neural Networks for Steal Beam Deflection Analysis: Methodology and Applications"**
 *Kiarash Baharan et al., 2025.*

 The implementation uses **DeepXDE** + **TensorFlow** to solve Euler–Bernoulli beam deflection problems under several boundary and loading conditions.